tjdragon/cuicui/README.md

 ![Flowise 1](images/flow-1.png)

-- It all starts with a **Supervisor** that takes in a LLM model (**ChatOllama** in my case running locally), you can substitue ChatOllama with OpenAI, Gemeni, BedRock, Anthropic etc
+- It all starts with a **Supervisor** that takes in a LLM model (**ChatOllama** in my case running locally or ChatOpenAI), you can substitue ChatOllama with OpenAI, Gemeni, BedRock, Anthropic etc
 - The **Supervisor** links to a **Worker**, in my case, an AI agent called "NEWS FETCHER".
 This AI Agent has a prompt "You are a research assistant who gets the latest crypto news, digest the stories and headlines using https://cointelegraph.com/rss/tag/blockchain"
-- The **Worker** ("NEWS FETCHER") uses a **Retriever Tool** that uses an **In-Memory Vector Store** using **Ollama Embeddings** being fed by my **Custom Document Loader** using the JavaScript code above
+- The **Worker** ("NEWS FETCHER") uses a **Retriever Tool** that uses an **In-Memory Vector Store** using **Ollama Embeddings** being fed by my **Custom Document Loader** using the JavaScript code above or in the example above a [Serper](https://serpapi.com/) API using Google Search.

-In order to test this first part, first upinsert the website data into Flowise Store by clicking on the green icon, upper-right corner, called "Upsert Vector Database"
+In order to test this first part, first upinsert the website data into Flowise Store by clicking on the green icon, upper-right corner, called "Upsert Vector Database" (If based on the Document Retriever)

 ### AI Agent to Create Content for X